-April is Limb Loss Awareness Month, an event established in 2011 by the Amputee Coalition in order to raise awareness and empower those affected by the condition to share their stories.
-Our research group, the Center for Bionic Medicine, supports this mission by working to improve technologies and procedures available for people living with limb loss and other physical disabilities.
-In recognition of Limb Loss Awareness Month, we established a list of facts about amputation and prosthetic limbs that we think you should know.
+Our research group, the Center for Bionic Medicine, supports this mission by developing technologies and procedures for people with limb loss and other physical disabilities.
+In recognition of Limb Loss Awareness Month, we compiled a list of facts about prosthetic limbs and some of the causes of limb loss.

 Causes of Limb Loss

-Some people are born with limb loss (congenital limb deficiency), while others may lose limbs due to infections, trauma, cancer, or vascular complications that may arise from diabetes.
-One highly-cited research article projects the number of people with limb loss in the United States could double — from the 1.6 million people estimated in 2005 to 3.6 million in 2050 — largely due to vascular disease secondary to diabetes.
+Some people are born with limb loss (congenital limb deficiency), while others may lose limbs due to infections, trauma, cancer, or complications that arise in blood vessels.
+One highly-cited research article projects the number of people with limb loss in the United States could double — from the 1.6 million people estimated in 2005 to 3.6 million in 2050 — largely due to vascular disease often caused by diabetes.